-Step 1 - Congrats on Your Decision!
+Step 1 - Application Submission

 After we receive your application, you will be notified via email that it has been received.
-Processing time is up to two weeks depending upon results of your reference checks and home visit.
+Processing time is up to two weeks depending upon the results of your reference checks and home visit.
 Please alert your references that you have submitted their name as a contact for your application and that someone from Texas Wolfdog Project will be contacting them.

-If you are renting, please provide your landlord information as we will be required to contact them to confirm eligibility of having a pet on premise and any restrictions the landlord may have regarding a pet.
+If you are renting, please provide your landlord information as we will be required to contact them to confirm the eligibility of having a pet on premise and any restrictions the landlord may have regarding a pet.

 Veterinary Reference Check

-Please do not apply if the below cannot be verified by your veterinarian.
+Please do not apply if the below can not be verified by your veterinarian.
 Your application will be denied if any of the below requirements are not met:

 - Your vet must confirm that ALL dogs have been regularly on heartworm preventative the entire time they have been in your care (unless there is a verifiable medical reason for ceasing heartworm preventative).